Getting a VoIP phone to work with a fax machine is the largest fax headache we know of.

 Connect the fax machine (or computer with fax software) to the VoIP phone system.

-To make sure that the fax machine will properly connect, connect a traditional landline phone to the VoIP phone and test to see if a call can be made.
+To make sure that the fax machine will properly connect, plug a traditional landline phone to the VoIP phone and test to see if it will make a call.

 Step 3 – test sending and receiving faxes